maelvls/maelvls.github.io/content/2020/home-office-remote-setup/index.md

 ---
-title: The evolution of my home office from 2019 to 2021
+title: The evolution of my home office from 2019 to 2022
-description: I present what hardware I have been using and what changed between 2019 and 2021!
+description: I present what hardware I have been using and what changed between 2019 and 2022!
 date: 2020-03-30
 url: /evolution-of-my-home-office
 aliases: [/home-office-2020]
 images: [/evolution-of-my-home-office/mael-home-office-desk-2021.jpg]
-tags: [home-office]
 author: Maël Valais
 tags: [setup, home-office]
 devtoId: 313915